tekytek/Neon_Shadows/README.md

 5. More sophisticated dynamic content generation
 6. Options menu with gameplay customization
 7. Visual enhancements and sound effects
+8. Expanded developer tools with more testing options

 ## License